 Murdoch, during testimony last month, forgot seemingly important details of a lunch with Thatcher while he was buying the Times newspaper in 1981, Robert Jay, a lawyer for the inquiry, said at the judicial inquiry today in London.
 The probe was triggered by widespread phone hacking at News Corp.’s News of the World tabloid.

 “Could an intimate lunch at Chequers really have been forgotten?”
 Jay asked during the introduction to the inquiry’s review of the press and politicians.
 “This issue is capable of bearing on Mr. Murdoch’s integrity.”

 Murdoch and his son James spent three days in front of the inquiry blaming their ignorance of the illegal events on police, lawyers and subordinates.
 The company’s critics and victims have argued News Corp.
-(NWSA)’s often cozy links to government prevented the extent of the scandal from being uncovered sooner.
+(NWSA:US)’s often cozy links to government prevented the extent of the scandal from being uncovered sooner.